Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 If the program is starting from zero, keep the first drop disciplined.

 One 7/8 high-waist women’s running legging with dual side pockets is still the safest starting point for most brands.
-It aligns with broad search language, works across more heights, and creates a cleaner technical story.

 That approach usually gives better data, better reorders, and fewer early development loops.